▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 where can i find a “Korea Jindo Dog?”

 In Europe it is not easy to find a Korea Jindo Dog; for example, in Germany not a single litter has been registered in recent years and there are no active breeders.
 Here it is necessary to investigate to find the nearest breeder.
 Of course, some breeders also export from abroad, for example from the United States, but this is time consuming and should only be considered for absolute connoisseurs and lovers of the breed.
-However, might be worth taking a look at asian races Shiba Inu and Akita, which are much more common in Europe and have some similarities to the Korea Jindo Dog.
+But, might be worth taking a look at asian races Shiba Inu and Akita, which are much more common in Europe and have some similarities to the Korea Jindo Dog.
 When adopting a puppy from abroad, please consider the relevant entry requirements and especially the necessary vaccinations.

 If you are looking for a Korea Jindo Dog adult, you must be on a real winning streak to find one in Europe.
 It is true that dog owners sometimes underestimate the time and knowledge required for education and harmonious coexistence with a Korea Jindo Dog and, therefore, they give up their four-legged friend.
-However, this is extremely rare in Europe due to the very small number of Korea Jindo Dog.
+But, this is extremely rare in Europe due to the very small number of Korea Jindo Dog.

 Images "Korea Jindo Dog"